tpm-rs/governance/project-docs/CHARTER.md

 **5.3 Sponsor Revocation**.
 If a member was sponsored by a TCG Member company, that Sponsoring company may remove or replace such Steering Committee member without a vote with written notice to the Steering Committee.
+If the member was sponsored by TCG itself, the TCG Board of Directors may provide this notice.
-A member so removed or replaced (for example due to change in employment status) remains eligible to be elected to the Steering Committee in an individual capacity as provided in section 3.2.
+A member so removed or replaced (for example due to change in employment status) remains eligible to be elected to the Steering Committee sponsored by another entity.

 **5.4 Effect of Termination**.
-Upon the removal of a non-Sponsored Steering Committee member, that position on the Steering Committee is permanently removed.
 When a Sponsored Steering Committee member is removed for any reason, their position on the Steering Committee becomes vacant and may be filled by the Sponsoring entity by written notice to the Steering Committee.
 Such vacated seats are inactive and do not count towards any quorum or majority requirements for any decisions made by the Steering Committee until a successor is appointed.
 A Sponsored seat may be permanently abandoned and be removed by written notice from the Sponsoring entity to the Steering Committee.

 ## 6. Trademarks